FeedFoodie/machinetranslations/CBHD/index.md

 ---
 layout: pageABSR
-title: I Was Coerced By The Heavenly Demon
+title: Who Coerced You into Becoming The Heavenly Demon?
 description: "Free English fan translation of the novel Absolute Regression.
 Read all chapters online with no ads or paywalls.
 Updated regularly."
 ---